-We refer to the greater Amazon region of South America as a “Green Window”.
+We refer to the greater Amazon region of South America as the “Green Window”.
+This is the geographic focus of our ministry.

 - 11 countries;